-Seven papers - 34.40 and six others chosen from 34.41 to 34.54.
-With the approval of the Head of the Department, a thesis may be substituted for two of the optional papers.
-Candidates receiving such approval will be strongly advised to do the thesis in a second year.
+Seven papers - 34.40 and six others chosen from 34.41 to 34.58 With the approval of the Head of the Department, a thesis may be substituted for two of the optional papers; candidates receiving such approval will be strongly advised to do the thesis in a second year.
 Students who have passed in French III (Special) must consult MA Regulation 14 (b) (i) which prevents them from repeating papers already taken.
-The attention of students is also drawn to MA Regulation 5 which allows them to take up to two papers from an allied subject.
+The attention of students is also drawn to MA Regulation 5 which permits them, subject to approval, to take up to two papers from an allied subject.

-The number of questions to be answered in French shall be at the discretion of the individual examiners.
+The number of questions to be answered in French shall be at the discretion of the individual examiner.

-Requirements for Terms include a satisfactory performance in translation classes; the standard of this work will be taken into account in the assessment of final results.
-Reference works for these classes are the same as for French III, and Cressot, Le Style et ses techniques (PUF).
+Requirements for Terms include a satisfactory performance in translation classes; the standard of this work will be taken into account in the final results.

+Reference works for these classes are the same as for the undergraduate courses, and Cressot, Le Style et ses techniques (PUF), Vinay & d'Arbelnet, Stylistique comparée du français et de l'anglais (Didier).